AKASHAorg/blog.akasha.world/_posts/2016-09-30-launch-imminent.md

 One step at a time.

-You can find bellow an overview of the direction we are foreseeing in the near future as a tentative roadmap for the main network launch, with the mention that things will most likely evolve depending on our findings.
+You can find bellow an overview of the direction we are foreseeing in the near future as a *tentative*, high-level, loosey-goosey roadmap for the main network launch, with the mention that things will most likely evolve depending on our findings.

 ### This is a marathon, not a sprint